xszyou/Fay/README.md

-thanks to fay to create the robo
+thanks to fay for create the robo